 If you have completed an online course with IH OTTI in the previous 12 months, there is a loyalty discount of 10% and the price for teachers working in an IH school is £265.
 Just let us know on the application form if you would like to claim these discounts.

 If you are a teacher in a state school, please indicate this on the application form, and you may be eligible for a discount as well.

 What is CLIL?

-Content and Language Integrated Learning (CLIL) is when a school subject (maths, biology, geography, etc) is taught in English, to learners with a different first language.
+Content and Language Integrated Learning (CLIL) is when a school subject (maths, biology, geography, etc) is taught in a language that is different to the learners' mother tongue.
 So learning objectives for each lesson are combined - primarily the subject, and secondarily English Language.